vladk-ml/sdat/memory-bank/productContext.md

 - Users interact with a modern, desktop application (Electron + React) that guides them through the entire computer vision workflow.
 - All data (images, annotations, models) is stored and processed locally.
 - The application abstracts away file system complexity, presenting users with logical project and dataset views.
+- Projects are fully isolated, with their own raw and refined datasets, history, and metadata.
+- Raw dataset: original files (jpg, png, tif, etc.) are imported and preserved.
+- Refined dataset: all raw images can be processed to high-quality JPGs, with metadata (dimensions, format, TIFF tags, geospatial info) extracted and stored.
+- Dataset history: all additions/removals to the raw dataset are logged in a per-project audit trail, viewable in the UI.
 - Real-time and background saving mechanisms ensure no work is lost.
 - The backend (Python) handles all heavy computation, including annotation assistance, augmentation, and model training, with GPU acceleration when available.
 - Communication between frontend and backend is seamless, using REST APIs, WebSockets, and ZeroMQ for high-performance tasks.